EuroLinux/eurolinux-migration-scripts/README.md

 ### Removing distro-provided kernel

-Once the script has finished, there will still be a distro-provided kernel running and probably some other ones, especially when installed from third-party repositories.
-In order to remove it and related packages such as *kernel-devel*, *kernel-headers*, etc. an additional script has been created:
+Once the script has finished, there will still be a distro-provided kernel running and maybe some other ones if you ran the script with the `-b` option - especially those installed from third-party repositories.
+In order to remove it and related packages such as *kernel-devel*, *kernel-headers*, etc. an additional script has been created: *remove_kernels.sh*.
-*remove_kernels.sh*.

 The script will run only if it is certain a system has already successfully migrated to EuroLinux.
-Additionally, it will ask the user, if they want to remove only the kernels their old distro provided or all non-EuroLinux kernels and related packages - those from third-party repositories among others.
+The default behavior is to remove everything that is not provided by EuroLinux but the user can specify, if they want to remove only the kernels their old distro provided or all non-EuroLinux kernels and related packages - those from third-party repositories among others.
+Or if they want to perform a dry-run for listing, what would happen.

 Once the answer is present, a systemd service will be created and enabled - it will remove the specified packages on next system boot, perform a bootloader